mentionm/crypto-resources/README.md

 - [NFT SOL](https://nftsolana.io/) - A list of upcoming SOL NFTs with Google Calendar feature. *Missing some solid projects*

 ## 🔧 Other Tools
-- [Nansen](https://www.nansen.ai/) - On-Chain analysis tool for tracking ETH wallet activity and their actions.
-Has a separate section for NFTs.
 - ~~[Solradar](https://solradar.io/) - Check floors, volumes, listed count, and more.
 Works on SOL only.~~ *Closed*
 - ~~[Solanalysis](https://solanalysis.com/) - Market caps, floors, and performance stats of various SOL NFTs.
 Also, it has a list of upcoming NFTs.~~ *Not working*